silnrsi/font-kedebideri/documentation/source/productsite/faq.md

 #### *How is the font different from Zaghawa Beria?*

 **Kedebideri** is based on the design of **Zaghawa Beria**.
-However, **Zaghawa Beria** used a custom encoding. **Kedebideri** uses the provisionally assigned Unicode codepoints.
+However, **Zaghawa Beria** used a custom encoding. **Kedebideri** uses the official Unicode 17.0 codepoints.
 In addition, it contains a basic set of Latin characters.

 #### *What is the source of the Latin glyphs?*

-The Latin glyphs in Kedebideri are based on Source Sans Pro at 103% and a weight of CSS 360 (for Regular).
+The Latin glyphs in Kedebideri are based on Source Sans Pro.

 #### *I used the Zaghawa Beria font which was custom encoded.
 How can I convert my data from the Zaghawa Beria encoding to Unicode?*

 Data which was created with the Zaghawa Beria font will not be automatically converted to Unicode by switching fonts.
 The data must be converted to Unicode using a data conversion routine.
 See "Text conversion" in [Resources](resources) for information on converting your data.

-There is a minimally tested TECKit mapping file available for converting data from the custom encoded Zaghawa Beria font to the provisional Unicode codepoints:
+There is a minimally tested TECKit mapping file available for converting data from the custom encoded Zaghawa Beria font to the Unicode 17.0 codepoints:

 - [ZaghawaBeria2Uni](https://github.com/silnrsi/wsresources/tree/master/scripts/BeriaErfe/legacy/zaghawa-beria/mappings)